This article describes the process of setting up and maintaining a Datto Private Node.

 zfs list | head command to check the available space on the array drives.
 The /dattoArray volume should be at the top of the list, and the Use% value should show less than 100%.

 bash /datto/utils/sSCheck.sh command to check the overall health of the node.
-Make note of any reported issues.
+Make a note of any reported issues.

 If the script detects a problem, it will return output similar to the following: